WallarooLabs/wally/README.md

 - Python 2.7

-Currently, Python 2.7 is our primary focus.
+Along with Go, Python 2.7 is our primary focus.
 As we add features to the Wallaroo, we will be adding corresponding Python APIs and documentation.

 - Python 3